elena-vi/Gin-n-Juice-News/README.md

 ```

 ### :tangerine: Juice
-The templater, takes your template and interpelates js using the dank syntax:
+The templater, takes your template and interpolates js using the dank syntax:
 ``` #{yo= yourVar } ```

 # To do!